 This Irish chef's law stew recipe is the perfect remedy to the drizzly cold weather of fall.

-It's officially fall and Ireland is having plenty of rain and windy storms to prove it.
-What better dish than a hearty stew for when the weather outside's so drizzly and dark.
-The weather may be getting slowly better but we're still a long way from summer but this stew will see us safely there.
+What better dish than a hearty stew for when the weather outside's so drizzly and cold.
+We're still a long way from summer but this stew will see us safely there.

 Irish lamb stew recipe